Ahrimdon/t7x/README.md

 > [!TIP]
 >
-> - Run installer as Administrator if your game installation is in a protected folder (e.g. `C:\Program Files`)
+> - Run installer as Administrator if your game installation is in a protected folder (e.g. `C:/Program Files`)
 > - You **DO NOT** need to disable your anti-virus to run the installer

 > [!NOTE]